-Giving apologies doesn’t come naturally for any of us.
-How can we help our children learn this essential human relations skill?
+Saying “I’m sorry” doesn’t come naturally for any of us.
+How can we help our children learn the essential human relations skill of apologizing?

 Calvin to Hobbes: “I feel bad that I called Susie names and hurt her feelings.
 I’m sorry I did it.”